JohnDoeInvest/docs/README.md

 ourselves as we would with Litmus.

 Bottom line is that Mailjet looks like the correct choice and that we are currently checking if SSO is available.

+## Release of applications
+### Server
+To begin a release we start with commiting a change of version number in the package.json.
+After this we tag that branch with a version format like `vx.y.z`, for example `v1.0.0`, which is the same version as package.json.
+This should then be pushed to GitHub.

+Currently we will then be logging in to the server and pull the changes and run `pm2 restart Server`.
+Later this should probably be done automatically when the version tag is pushed to master.

+### Frontend
+To begin a release we start with commiting a change of version number in the package.json.
+Then we merge the `develop` branch in to the `master` branch.
+After this we tag that branch with a version format like `vx.y.z`, for example `v1.0.0`, which is the same version as package.json.
+This should then be pushed to GitHub.

+Currently we will then be logging in to the server and pull the changes and run `npm run build` and then `pm2 restart Frontend`.
+Later this should probably be done automatically when the version tag is pushed to master.